 If someone else injured you in an accident, you have the right to recover compensation.
 Insurance companies will go to great lengths to downplay your injuries and minimize your financial recovery.
-The best way to show that you are serious about getting full compensation is by working with a skilled personal injury lawyer.
-We are fully invested in helping our clients get the financial support and resources they need after an accident.
+The best way to show that you are serious about compensation is by working with a skilled personal injury lawyer.
+Our team of personal injury attorneys are fully invested in helping our clients get the financial support and resources they need.

-Call 919-348-4361 or contact us to get started.
+Call (919) 348-4361 or contact us to set up your free initial consultation with a personal injury attorney.
 We accept all injury and wrongful death claims on a no-recovery, no-fee basis.

 Frequently Asked Questions

 Q: What exactly is a claim for personal injury?

 A: Personal injury occurs when someone is hurt by the actions of another.
 The injured party must show that the other party acted negligently in causing the accident to occur and that the injury is a direct result of those actions.
 If you have any additional questions about your case, you can set up an initial consultation with a personal injury lawyer to learn more about personal injury claims.

 A: North Carolina is one of the few states that still follows the law of contributory negligence.
 Contributory negligence means that if the other side can show that you in any way contributed to the accident (even by 1%) by not exercising reasonable care under the circumstances, then you may be completely barred from recovering.